exoInference/exoinference.github.io/docs/index.md

   - toc
 ---

+Welcome to exoInference.
+We are a group of astrophyscists trying to make progress on this very borad question:

-How to we robustly, reliably, and efficently make inferences about the atmospheres of exoplanets?
+**How to we robustly, reliably, and efficently make inferences about the atmospheres of exoplanets?**